eric-p-hutchins/code-dream/README.md

 * Allow using arbitrary font choices, possibly installed on the system

 * Optimize loading of code
-    * Possibly make the emacs script run on all found code files at once
+    * Possibly make `highlight.el` run on all found code files at once
-    * Possibly replace the emacs script somehow
+    * Possibly replace `highlight.el` somehow

 * Configuration options for zoom level, maximum distance, speed, etc.